hallotype/DiacriticsWorkflow/readme.md

 Thom Janssen 072020

+### GlyphConstructions
-`glyphConstructions` are the basis for these tools.
+`GlyphConstructions` are the basis for these tools.
 There is only one source so is no double data and/or out of sync things.
+Only the capital Constructions are in the this list.
+The workflow translate it to lowercase as well as all suffixes.
+Except when the Construction is different than the capital Construction it is added to the Constructions.

 ```
 Agrave = A+grave@top